unovue/radix-vue/docs/content/components/accordion.md

       type: 'boolean',
       default: 'false',
-      description: 'Change the default rendered element for the one passed as a child, merging their props and behavior.', },
+      description: 'Change the default rendered element for the one passed as a child, merging their props and behavior.', }]" />
-    {
-      name: 'forceMount',
-      type: 'boolean',
-      description: 'Used to force mounting when more control is needed.
-Useful when controlling animation with React animation libraries.', }]" />

 <DataAttributesTable :data="[